 Psychosocial support and health care

 An act of sexual violence can affect the victim’s body and spirit in many ways.
-You may have physical injuries that require immediate attention or eventually need individual therapy to help you deal with problems related to anxiety.
+You may have physical injuries that require immediate attention or eventually need individual support to help you deal with problems related to anxiety.

 A counsellor at the Sexual Violence Helpline will refer you to the resource in your region that will be able to help you, based on your age, sexual and gender identity, etc.